The Founding of the Ottoman Empire

 An almighty wind blew the sword-shaped branches of the tree toward the greatest city of them all: Constantinople.
 The city appeared like the most precious stone in a beautiful ring, which was placed on Osman’s finger.
 Sheikh Edebali was so impressed with Osman’s prophecy that he married off his daughter to the Sultan.

-Osman, and his followers, interpreted this dream as a sign to Allah that he had to conquer Constantinople, giving him a right to universal sovereignty – meaning ‘the ability to rule over.’
+Osman, and his followers, interpreted this as a sign from Allah that he had to conquer Constantinople, giving him a right to universal sovereignty – meaning ‘the ability to rule over.'

 According to supporters of the Ottoman regime from the 15th century, Mehmed II’s fulfillment of the prophecy in 1453 showed him to be God's chosen Emperor and the Ottomans to be God’s chosen people.